foundation/foundation-sites/docs/pages/table.md

 ## Hover State

 Need to spiff up the table just a tad?
-Just add the class `.hover` lightly darken the table rows on hover.
+Just add the class `.hover` to lightly darken the table rows on hover.

 ```html
 <table class="hover">